AlEscher/FileHasher/README.md

 | 103972        | 389          |
 | 1245          | 5.1          |
 | 115           | 0.7          |

-There is no real reason to use a larger blocksize, however other sizes may perform better on different hardware.

 ## TODO:
 - [Planned features](https://github.com/AlEscher/FileHasher/projects/1)